Skip to Main Content

 Credential Concentrations

-The ECSE credential authorizes you to provide educational services to young children with all types of disabilities birth to kindergarten.
-Students learn to partner with and coach families raising infants & toddlers with disabilities in their homes and work with a team supporting young children with disabilities in preschool and kindergarten programs.
-The ECSE program is a distance learning program with courses offered in an online format for students who live more than 30 miles from campus and in a hybrid format for local students.
-We also offer the ECSE-Added Authorization for current Education Specialists.
+The ECSE credential authorizes you to provide educational services to young children with all types of disabilities in birth to TK and kindergarten.
+Students learn to partner with and coach families raising infants & toddlers with disabilities in their homes and work with a team supporting young children with disabilities in preschool, TK, and kindergarten programs.
+The ECSE program is an online program with evening courses taken in zoom and in-person fieldwork with your local school district/programs.

 The MMSN credential authorizes you to provide educational services to children and youth with mild to moderate support needs ages 5 to 22 years old.
 Students learn to work with a school team to provide supports and services to students with a variety of disabilities who have mild to moderate support needs.